grenedalf: population genetic statistics for the next generation of pool sequencing: Watterson's Theta,

 Formally, let $M_\ell$ be the number of reads supporting the derived allele at site $\ell$, and define

 We then define our naive Pool-Seq analog of Watterson's $\theta$ as

 Reasoning the same as above, we get the expected value of $\widehat{\theta}_w$ as

-To accommodate different coverage levels throughout the genome, denote the set of different coverage levels as $\mathcal{C}$, and the set of sites with coverage $c$ as $\mathcal{S}_c$.
+To accommodate different read depth levels throughout the genome, denote the set of different read depth levels as $\mathcal{C}$, and the set of sites with read depth $c$ as $\mathcal{S}_c$.
 Equation~\ref{eq:ExpectationThetaW} immediately suggests the following unbiased estimator, which we denote $\widehat{\theta}_{w, \text{pool}}$:

-Again, the approach to compute this for a window is to sum up all values across the SNPs in the window.
-As before, the denominator only depends on the coverage $\coverage$, and hence only needs to be computed once per coverage level that is present in the data.
+Again, the approach to compute this for a window is to sum up all values across the SNPs in the window, and normalize as explained above.
+As before, the denominator for the per-site estimate in \eqnref{eq:CorrectedThetaEstimate} only depends on the read depth $\readdepth$, and hence only needs to be computed once per read depth level that is present in the data.
 This is the equation as implemented in \toolname{PoPoolation} as the measure called \texttt{theta}, and implemented in our \toolname{grenedalf} as well.